JorgeCupi/ImageClusteringUsingAzureMLStudio/english.md

 ### Analizing the dataset ###
 There are 210 images and all of them have 128px x 128px, so that means that per each image we'll have 49152 feautures (remember the RGB values of each pixel)

+Since we have 210 images we'll take 80% of them (168) and put them into a folder called **trainingSet** and the remaining 20% (42) pictures will go into a folder called **testSet**.

+#### Are 210 images enough? ####
+Most of the times they are not but there are good algorithms that can make classification and clustering happen with just around a couple of images, however most algorithms take datasets of thousands of samples to have a proper training.
 #### Is it important that the images have the same pixel size? ####
 It is!
 Remeber that each pixel with its 3 color values will represent a feauture for our algorithms.
 If we had a 128x128 image and then another one of 128x156 pixels the difference between them in terms of features would be huge:
 - First image = 128x128x3 = 49152